Setting the Stage – Traffic Lights in Twin Peaks

 Cooper: “Because that’s what you do in a town where a yellow light still means slow down and not speed up.”

-The brief exchange in the Pilot Episode between Agent Cooper and Sheriff Truman about traffic lights in Twin Peaks was the perfect summation of what viewers could expect from the sleepy little town with a population of 51,201.
-To paraphrase Sheriff Truman in Episode 1003, Twin Peaks was “different” and a “long way from the world.”
+The brief exchange in the Pilot episode between Agent Cooper and Sheriff Truman about traffic lights in Twin Peaks was the perfect summation of what viewers could expect from the sleepy little town with a population of 51,201.
+To paraphrase Sheriff Truman in Episode 1.003, Twin Peaks is “different” and a “long way from the world.”
 The pace of life was slower, which was indicated by the appearance of traffic lights (or stoplights if you prefer) seen throughout the series.
 So slow down.
 Stop and read this Setting the Stage article that takes a look at those lights, which surprisingly didn’t appear as many times as I remembered.

 The intersection where the crew shot the traffic light most often seen in the series has a rather interesting history in the town of North Bend, Washington.